unorjikingsley/Reservation-API/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Rent/Buy a Car App <a name="about-project"></a>
+# 📖 Carhub App <a name="about-project"></a>

-**Rent/Buy a Car App:** is a full stack web application with a react client and rails api that allows users to book reservations for renting or buying a car.
+**Carhub App:** is a full stack web application with a react client and rails api that allows users to book reservations for renting or buying a car.

 => [Link to the front-end main react app](https://github.com/deniodev/car_reservation_front_end)